Attend the section of your major:

 What day does the semester start?

-The spring semester begins Monday, January 27th 2014; we suggest that you familiarize yourself with the college calendar, as there are several days during the early part of the semester where classes are not in session.
-You can find the college calendar at calendar.citytech.cuny.edu/ or Spring 2014 Academic Calendar.
+The spring semester begins Thursday, August 28, 2014; we suggest that you familiarize yourself with the college calendar, as there are several days during the early part of the semester where classes are not in session.
+Please note that Saturday and Sunday classes meet for the first time on September You can find the college calendar at calendar.citytech.cuny.edu/ or Fall 2014 Academic Calendar.